 2012-15 PMNCH Workplans and Budgets

-The 2013 Workplan was approved by the Board on 21st January, 2013, following the recommendation of the Executive Committee.
-The PMNCH “Strategic Framework 2012-15” is the over-arching strategic document on which the “2013 Workplan and Budget” is based.
+The 2014 PMNCH Workplan and Budget was approved by the PMNCH Board on 31 January, 2014, following the recommendation of the Executive Committee.
+The PMNCH “Strategic Framework 2012-15” is the over-arching strategic document on which the 2014 Workplan and Budget has been based.
 Find a link on your right to the PMNCH 2012-15 Strategic Framework document.

 The 2014 workplan has been developed in the context of the Partnership’s Vision and Mission:

 - Vision: The achievement of the MDGs, with women and children enabled to realize their right to the highest attainable standard of health in the years to 2015 and beyond.

 - Mission: Support Partners to align their strategic directions and catalyse collective action to achieve universal access to comprehensive, high-quality reproductive, maternal, newborn and child health care.

 It also builds on the developments that have taken place in 2013 in national, regional and global efforts to improve women’s and children’s health, as well as lessons learned from the implementation of the 2013 workplan.